aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/area/_index.md

 ```

 Represents the formatting of the area.
-[FormattingType](../../com.aspose.cells/formattingtype).
+See [FormattingType](../../com.aspose.cells/formattingtype).

 **Returns:**
 int